Adeamao/Instacart-Grocery-Basket-Analysis-05-2024/README.md

 2. When do customers tend to spend the most?
 3. How can product price ranges improve marketing strategies?
 4. Which product departments are most popular?
-5. How do customer demographics and behaviours vary in terms of brand loyalty, regional differences, and purchasing patterns?
+5. How do customer demographics and behaviours regarding brand loyalty, regional differences, and purchasing patterns vary?
 # Data Source
 The project leverages open-source datasets from Instacart, complemented by specially created customer datasets.
 These resources are integral to addressing the outlined business questions.
-Instacart Data Sets.
+Instacart Data Sets. <a href="https://1drv.ms/f/s!AtJqXqNSJxOyp3DSEcf2Q_KsMkjC?e=klFEm5"> Data </a>
 # Data Sets
 1. Orders
 2. Orders_products_prior